homiedopie/beberlei.de/2008/06/25/multimediatreff-on-frameworks.rst

 example for frameworks.
 He specifically showed, that you can use anything you want as a model, a Zend\_Db\_Table object or any other object.
 He also showed something like a Data-Mapper pattern in his application.
-I got some ideas from this I propably will write about some later time.
+I got some ideas from this I probably will write about some later time.

 I also enjoyed the `Rails <http://www.rubyonrails.de>`_ presentation,